Mastering Misdirection in Magic: Revealing the Invisible Art That Amazes Audiences

 The size of the audience does not limit the effectiveness of misdirection.

 Whether it's close-up magic for a small group or a grand illusion on a theater stage, the principles of misdirection remain the same.
-However, the attention can be more focused in smaller groups, allowing for more subtle and nuanced forms of misdirection.
+However, smaller groups can focus attention more, allowing for more subtle and nuanced forms of misdirection.

 The Real Secret